esl/MongooseIM/doc/authentication-methods/client-certificate.md

 {sasl_mechanisms, [cyrsasl_external]}.
 ```

-Authentication with a client certificate (validated with provided CA certificate) or password (validated with data stored in RDBMS).
+Authentication with a client certificate (validated with provided CA chain) or password (validated with data stored in RDBMS).

 ```
 {listen, [